 4. It’s possible to be a good ex.
 Many girls get their first real boyfriend around 10th grade, and according to one 10th grade teacher who watches and observes, girls handle these first breakups in vastly different ways.

 While some act mature, others get bitter.
 They beat the dead horse into the ground, even losing friends who get tired of the rants.
-How a girl acts in the aftermath is proof of how attached she still to her ex.
 Be sad at home, cry your eyes out with friends, but in public and at school, act dignified and hold your head up.
 Don’t burst into tears at the sight of your ex.
 Don’t glare at him or key his car.
 Don’t extract revenge, harass his new girlfriend, or earn a new label as the girl with snakes in her head.
 Most of all, don’t make him extra-certain that cutting ties with crazy, out-of-control you was the best move he ever made.

 It won’t happen immediately, but you may be friends one day if you handle the breakup maturely.
 If friendship is out of the question, you can be cordial.
 Be the girl he remembers fondly – and possibly, as the one who got away.